gudarikon/image-to-code/README.md

 ________
 # Text2Code

-here I will write something
+here I will write something about text to code generation

 Update: we settled on [T5Code](https://github.com/salesforce/CodeT5)